George Santos pleads not guilty to federal charges

 GOP leadership has not echoed those calls.

 “He could go through his time of trial, we’ll find out how the outcome is,” McCarthy told reporters.
-When asked if the allegations of money laundering, wire fraud and lying to Congress concerned him, he responded “always concerns me.”
+When asked whether the allegations of money laundering, wire fraud and lying to Congress concerned him, he responded that it “always concerns me.”

 “As I’ve said from the very beginning on questions on this subject, this legal process is going to play itself out,” Stefanik told reporters at the press conference.
 “Unfortunately, this is not the first time a member of Congress from either party has been indicted.
 There are a set of rules and, as the majority leader stated, he voluntarily had stepped down from his committees.”